zdave-parity/jam-np/simple.md

 Proxy validators should verify the proof of any ticket they receive, and verify that they are the correct proxy for the ticket.
 If these checks succeed, they should forward the ticket to all current validators.
-Forwarding should be delayed until 2 minutes into the epoch, to avoid exposing the timing of the message from the generating validator.
+Forwarding should be delayed until 3 minutes after the application of connectivity changes, to avoid exposing the timing of the message from the generating validator.
 Forwarding should be evenly spaced out from this point until half-way through the Safrole lottery period.
 Forwarding may be stopped if the ticket is included in a finalized block.

 If finality is running far enough behind that the state required to verify a received ticket is not known with certainty, the stream should be reset/stopped.
 This applies to both protocol 131 and